PARK COUNTY, WYOMING, ANIMAL SHELTER

 If you have a dog or cat that needs to be altered and you aren’t able to afford to take your pet to a local veterinarian, you are encouraged to sign up for the PCAS Low Cost Spay/Neuter clinics.

-The next Spay/Neuter Clinic will be in the fall.
+The next Spay/Neuter Clinic will be in December.

 For our friends who are able to afford to help with the approximate cost of $5,000 per clinic, you may go online on this website under ‘Donate’ and specify that your donation is earmarked for the Spay/Neuter clinic.
 Gifts of any amount are appreciated, and helps those less fortunate in our community to be able to have their animals spayed or neutered.
 The Spay/Neuter Clinics have had an impact by lowering the number of feral cats reproducing in the area, and we have seen a decrease in the number of feral cats being brought to the clinics.
 Thank you to all who are helping in this worthwhile effort to reduce all unwanted cat numbers in a humane way.